-Girl Scout volunteers are also a diverse group—you may be a college volunteer working on a community-action project, a parent volunteer ready for an outdoor adventure with your daughter’s group, or any responsible adult (female or male, who have passed the necessary screening process) looking to help prime girls for the day when they’ll lead—however and wherever they choose.
+Girl Scout volunteers are also a diverse group—you may be a college volunteer working on a community-action project, a parent volunteer ready for an outdoor adventure with your daughter’s troop, or any responsible adult (female or male, who have passed the necessary background-checked process) looking to help prepare girls for the day when they’ll lead—however and wherever they choose.

 How to Join

 What all members share, both girls and adults, are the Girl Scout Promise and Law.
 Each member also agrees to follow safety guidelines and pay the annual membership dues of $25, paid to the national organization, GSUSA.
 Adults have the option to purchase a lifetime membership (see fee options below).
 Additionally, girl members pay a $15 annual Council Service Fee (this portion directly supports GSNorCal).

 Girls - $40

 Adults have the option to purchase a one-time lifetime membership: